Eating for two is a common saying associated with pregnancy.

 At the same time, pregnancy aversions, sickness, etc. are also no joke.

-Having experienced ravenous pregnancy appetites with some of my children, but also hyperemesis gravidarum (severe sickness and aversions) with others, imagine my relief on reading a study that finds gaining too much weight, and gaining too little weight, are both associated with serious complications and risks.
+So you can imagine my relief after reading a study that finds gaining too much weight, and gaining too little weight, are both associated with serious complications and risks.

 Just in case you couldn’t tell, that was sarcasm.

 The pregnant-and-ravenously-hungry-at-9pm me doesn’t want to hear a double serving of chocolate chip cookies isn’t ideal.

 And the me who’s pregnant and vomiting at 4am doesn’t want to hear not gaining enough weight can increase the risk of complications.

 ‘Eating For Two’ Comes With Serious Risks For Mama And Baby, Study Finds

 So, why did I read these studies about eating for two?

 Because even if it’s hard to hear, and even if it’s hard to choose a healthier option when we’re hungry at 9pm, we all need evidence-based information to help us make the right choices for ourselves and our babies.

 It would be nice to be able to eat whatever, and whenever, we want.

 It would be good not to stress about our inability to eat enough.